Ultimaker/Cura/README.md

 this creates a zip folder of the relevant log files.
 If you're experiencing performance issues, we might ask you to connect the CPU profiler in this plugin and attach the collected data to your support ticket.

-## Running from Source
-Please check our [Wiki page][Building] for details about running Cura from source.

-## Plugins
-Please check our [Wiki page][Plugins] for details about creating and using plugins.

-## Supported printers
-Please check our [Wiki page][Machines] for guidelines about adding support for new machines.

-## Configuring Cura
-Please check out [Wiki page][Settings] about configuration options for developers.

-## Translating Cura
-Please check out [Wiki page][Localize] about how to translate Cura into other languages.

 ## License
 ![Badge License]